odidev/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/mariadb/azure_deployment.md

 ## Before you begin

-Any computer which has [Terraform](/install-guides/terraform/), [Ansible](/install-guides/ansible/), and the [Azure CLI](/install-guides/azure-cli/)installed can be used for this section.
+Any computer which has [Terraform](/install-guides/terraform/), [Ansible](/install-guides/ansible/), and the [Azure CLI](/install-guides/azure-cli/) installed can be used for this section.
 The computer can be your desktop or laptop computer or a virtual machine.

 You will need an [an Azure portal account](https://azure.microsoft.com/en-in/get-started/azure-portal) to complete this Learning Path.
 Create an account if you don't have one.